 ABSTRACT

 Massively Parallel Reporter Assays (MPRAs) can simultaneously measure the function of thousands of candidate regulatory sequences (CRS) in a quantitative manner.
 In this method, CRS are cloned upstream of a minimal promoter and reporter gene alongside a unique barcode and introduced into cells.
 If the CRS is a functional regulatory element, it will lead to the transcription of the barcode sequence, which is measured via RNA-seq and normalized for cellular integration via DNA sequencing of the barcode.
 This technology has been used to test hundreds of thousands of sequences and their variants for regulatory activity, decipher the regulatory code and its evolution and for the development of genetic switches.
 Lentivirus-based MPRA (lentiMPRA) allows the use of this technique in hard to transfect cells and also obtain ‘in genome’ readouts.
-Here, we provide a detailed protocol for lentiMPRA along with a user friendly and flexible computational pipeline, MPRAflow, for MPRA analyses.
+Here, we provide a detailed protocol for lentiMPRA along with a user friendly and flexible computational pipeline, MPRAflow, for general MPRA analyses.

 INTRODUCTION

-Gene regulatory elements control gene transcription.
-They can include sequences that activate transcription, like promoters (adjacent to the gene) and enhancers (distal from the gene), or silencers that silence a gene or insulators that sequester the gene such that it interacts only with its own regulatory elements.
+Gene regulatory elements control a gene’s transcription.
+These include sequences that activate transcription such as promoters and enhancers, silencers that repress a gene, or insulators that restrict genes from interacting with certain regulatory elements.
 Nucleotide variation in these elements can have a major effect on phenotype.
-Mutations in them have been shown to be a major cause of human disease1.
+Mutations within them have been shown to be a major cause of human disease1.
 For example, over 90% of all human disease genome-wide association studies (GWAS) have shown associations with noncoding variants2 and colocalize with potential gene regulatory elements3.
-In addition, gene regulatory elements can be major drivers of evolutionary speciation, driving differences between species such as morphology, diet and behavior4.
-These sequences can also be used as genetic switches to turn transgenes on or off or at specific levels in specific cell types or tissues.
+In addition, gene regulatory elements can be major drivers of evolutionary speciation, driving differences between species such as morphology, diet, and behavior4.
+These sequences can also be used as genetic switches to tune transgenes to specific levels in certain cell types or tissues.

 In this protocol, we focus on gene activation associated regulatory elements, promoters and enhancers.
 These sequences can be identified in a genome-wide manner by biochemical methods such as chromatin immunoprecipitation followed by sequencing (ChIP-seq5), assay for transposase-accessible chromatin using sequencing (ATAC-seq6), cleavage under targets and release using nuclease (CUT&RUN7), Hi-C8 and others.
-However, these methods are descriptive, providing candidate regulatory sequences (CRS), and experimental assays need to be carried out in order to functionally characterize them.
+However, these methods only help annotate candidate regulatory sequences (CRSs), and additional experimental assays must be performed in order to functionally characterize them.
 Reporter assays are commonly used to characterize these sequences.
-In this assay, the candidate sequence is placed in front a reporter gene (promoter) or a minimal promoter followed by a reporter gene (enhancer).
+In this assay, the CRS is placed either upstream of a reporter gene (i.e., in the case of testing promoters) or upstream of a minimal promoter followed by a reporter gene (i.e., in the case of testing enhancers).
 If the sequence is an activating regulatory element, it will turn on the reporter gene, providing a measurable output.
-However, these assays are primarily done on a one-by-one basis and as such cannot assess all the thousands of candidate sequences and their variants that are being identified via the aforementioned biochemical assays.
+However, these assays are primarily done on an individual basis and as such cannot assess the thousands of CRSs and their variants that have been identified via the aforementioned biochemical assays.
 Massively parallel reporter assays (MPRAs) overcome this hurdle, providing the ability to test hundreds of thousands of sequences and their variants in parallel for their regulatory function9.
-This is done by pairing the CRS to a barcode or using the CRS itself as a barcode, as done in the self-transcribing active regulatory region sequencing (STARR-seq10) assay, and measuring its RNA expression, with the assumption that if the CRS is an active regulatory element it will lead to its transcription.
+This is done either by pairing the CRS to a barcode, or by using the CRS itself as a barcode, as done in the self-transcribing active regulatory region sequencing (STARR-seq10) assay.
+The RNA is then measured under the premise that if the CRS is an active regulatory element then it will lead to transcription.